 C. Sensitive or Hazardous Material

 The receiving process for some sensitive or hazardous materials may require special handling and safety precautions.
 In such cases it is important that the accountable department adhere to applicable regulations and manufacturer’s requirements.
 These regulations and requirements will vary based on the specific equipment being received.
-For additional guidance, contact your UPA.
+For additional guidance, contact your Property Programs Manager (PPM).

 D. Sponsor-Furnished, Loaned or Donated Equipment